 One way to avoid the hurdles that can stand in the way of someone with a poor medical history being able to access life insurance is to buy it through an employer.
 Many businesses offer life insurance plans to each and every staffer, no questions asked.

 Another option is to get it through an alumni association or professional organization.
 Both of which also tend to offer so-called group plans that don't require applicants to undergo physicals or share their health records.

 This type of life insurance cost a lot more and offers lower payouts than comparable plans that use medical underwriting.
 But it's worth considering if you've struck out everywhere else.

 After all, Steuer says, “it’s better to have this coverage than to not have any, and it can be replaced if and when [your] health issues improve.”

-If you bought life insurance before you were diagnosed with a health issue, and that caused your premium to go up, ask your insurer to review your case after your health has improved.
+Did you buy life insurance before you were diagnosed with a health issue?
+And did the diagnosis make your premium go up?
+Ask your insurer to review your case after your health has improved.
 Doing so could result in your premium being lowered once again.

 Purchasing life insurance when you're still healthy is vastly preferable to waiting until after you have an ailment, illness or injury or are aged.

 If you have a pre-existing condition and would like to learn how you can save money on life insurance, request life insurance quotes from top companies to get the best rates.